DJasmineJoyline/Python-Splitter/README.md

 Python Program to Split CSV,JSON and XML Files </br>
  </br>
 ## Description</br>
-Split the Large Files into multiple chuncks of of 1GB files.
+Split the Large Files into multiple chuncks of 1GB files.
 The program takes the type and name of the file that has to be splitted through the command line.</br>
 And the generated files are present in the present working directory</br>
  </br>
 ## Software Requirements </br>